shirllygu/python-model/README.md

 Step III.
 Choosing the best model

-From the output below, we could tell that the best performing model is the NN based on the accuracy & auc.
-We will use this model to against the tet data set.
-We can visually compare the model performance plotting the auc as well.
+The output below shows the accuracy and auc plotting, we could tell that all model except NB performs very silimar with accuracy& auc near 0.60,  the best performing model is the NN based on the accuracy & auc.

 ### ACCURACY
 ```